Israel: Exit polls put Netanyahu ahead | DW | 02.03.2020

 A further political stalemate could damage Israel's economy as its 2020 budget is still pending, awaiting a government to give it the go-ahead.

-Netanyahu is set to appear before a trial beginning March 17 to face corruption charges.
+Netanyahu is set to appear before a trial to face corruption charges, beginning March 17.

 kmm/msh (AP, AFP, Reuters)